 Is there any way to prevent herpes zoster?

-There is a vaccine called ZOSTAVAX® that prevents herpes zoster.
-This vaccine is recommended for people 60 years of age and older, but is not given to people with weakened immune systems.
+There is a vaccine called Zostavax® that prevents herpes zoster.
+This vaccine is recommended for people 60 years of age and older, but isn’t given to people with weakened immune systems.
 Your doctor can give you more information about this vaccine.Back to top

 Where can I get more information about herpes zoster?